creazy231/cs2-css-flashlight/README.md

 ## 📝 Development Tasks

 - Change crouch-tracking to a more elegant solution
+- Add config to make flashlight enabled or disabled (to be able to allow or disallow flashlight on some maps)
 - Add config and make light entity values configurable
 - Maybe replace light_omni2 with light_rect or something else